It Is Fine! Everything Is Fine.: Release

 This film premiered at the Egyptian Theater in Park City, Utah on January 23, 2007 for the Midnight screening as an official selection of the 2007 Sundance Film Festival.
-Glover screens the film alongside What Is It? at independent theatres, typically accompanied by a question-and-answer session, a one-hour dramatic narration of eight different profusely illustrated books as a slideshow, and a meet-and-greet/book signing with Glover.
+Glover screens the film alongside What Is It? at independent cinemas, typically accompanied by a question-and-answer session, a one-hour dramatic narration of eight different profusely illustrated books as a slideshow, and a meet-and-greet/book signing with Glover.

 Reception

 The film had received an 80% approval rating on Rotten Tomatoes based on 10 reviews.